rust-lang/rust/src/doc/rustc-dev-guide/src/traits/associated-types.md

 where in this case, the one `Implemented` condition is always true.

-(An aside: since we do not permit quantification over traits, this is really more like a family of program clauses, one for each associated type.)
+> Since we do not permit quantification over traits, this is really more like
+> a family of program clauses, one for each associated type.

 We could apply that rule to normalize either of the examples that we've seen so far.